Aviation accidents and incidents: Bureau of Aircraft Accidents Archives (B3A)

 The Bureau of Aircraft Accidents Archives (B3A), formerly known as the Aircraft Crashes Record Office (ACRO), a non-government organization based in Geneva, Switzerland, compiles statistics on aviation accidents of aircraft capable of carrying more than six passengers, excluding helicopters, balloons, and combat aircraft.
 ACRO only considers crashes in which the aircraft has suffered such damage that it is removed from service, which will further reduce the statistics for incidents and fatalities compared to some other data.
 The total fatalities due to aviation accidents since 1970 are 83,772.
-The total number of incidents are 11,164.
+The total number of incidents is 11,164.

 According to ACRO, recent years have been considerably safer for aviation, with fewer than 170 incidents every year between 2009 and 2017, compared to as many as 226 as recently as 1998.

-The annual fatalities figure is less than 1,000 for ten of the fourteen years between 2007 and 2020, the year 2017 experiencing the lowest number of fatalities, at 399, since the end of World War II.
+The annual fatalities figure is less than 1,000 for ten of the fourteen years between 2007 and 2020, the year 2023 experiencing the lowest number of fatalities, at 246, since the end of World War II.

 2014 included the disappearance of flight MH370 over the Indian Ocean and the shootdown of flight MH17 as part of the war in Donbas.
 The total number of fatalities in 2014 was 869 more than in 2013.

-Deaths and incidents in the world per year according to ACRO and Bureau of Aircraft Accident Archives data, as of 1 January 2019:
+Deaths and incidents in the world per year according to ACRO and Bureau of Aircraft Accident Archives data, as of 24 September 2026: